 Old wooden crates are the most versatile things to decorate with, I just love them!
 You can put things in them, on them, stack them, use them as a backdrop, or do whatever else your imagination can come up with.
 They’re one of my favorite things to have on hand when I want a touch of rustic!

 Weathered wooden crates sell at vintage stores for about $40.
-It took me about 45 minutes to put mine together from start to finish, and it only cost me a few bucks!
+It takes me about 45 minutes to put mine together from start to finish, and it only costs me a few bucks!

-Here are a few different ways I’ve used the exact same crate to decorate…
+Here are a few different ways I’ve used this exact same crate to decorate…